What is ISO 26262? Why is ISO 26262 needed?

 Although ISO 26262 is widely used in the automotive sector, it is not mandatory.
-However, widespread compliance shows that it is viewed as an essential standard, because following the rules and best practice defined by ISO 26262 makes the development and production processes more effective and structured.
-It introduces more effort and restriction in the workflow, but as a result, you receive well organised processes, and you make sure that any possible weak points are identified and addressed.
-This in turn, gives you a safe, high quality product.
+However, widespread compliance shows that it is viewed as an essential standard, because following the rules and best practices defined by ISO 26262 makes the development and production processes more effective and structured.
+It introduces more effort and restriction in the workflow, but as a result, you receive well-organised processes, and you make sure that any possible weak points are identified and addressed.
+This, in turn, gives you a safe, high-quality product.
 For this reason alone, OEMs will insist that their own suppliers apply ISO 26262 in their process.

 Parts of ISO 26262